- What is the Digital Library of the Caribbean (dLOC)?

 Through collaboration with the Title VI National Resource Centers for Latin American Studies at Florida International University and the University of Florida, dLOC provides teacher training workshops, presentations and booths at local and national conferences and a nation-wide lesson plan competition have reached thousands of K-12 teachers.
 The Teaching Guides collection now hosts 36 titles with over 6,500 hits. dLOC continues to work with teachers and seek contributions to encourage the study of the Caribbean at the K-12 level.

-Membership in the Digital Library of the Caribbean (dLOC) is free and is open to all archives, libraries, museums, governmental institutions, associations, organizations, research centers, and publishers that meet the eligibility criteria (availability of collections with Caribbean content; willingness to contribute collections and to make these freely available to the project; willingness to designate representatives; and willingness to comply with common standards, primarily for digitization and for copyright).
+Partnership in the Digital Library of the Caribbean (dLOC) is free and is open to all archives, libraries, museums, governmental institutions, associations, organizations, research centers, and publishers that meet the eligibility criteria (availability of collections with Caribbean content; willingness to contribute collections and to make these freely available to the project; willingness to designate representatives; and willingness to comply with common standards, primarily for digitization and for copyright).

 In addition to the benefits mentioned above, partners in dLOC gain access to the already operating dLOC website built upon the University of Florida Digital Collectionr technologies which includes: highly advanced OCR/text conversion; zoom image technologies; a sophisticated digital library system and interface; and access to the Florida Digital Archive (FDA).